globalise-huygens/necessary-reunions/data/tools/annorepo/README.md

 #### A custom query per target and filtering on motivation/purpose

 We can also filter on the motivation/purpose of the annotation.
-The following example shows how to filter on the `tagging` purpose.
+The following example shows how to filter on the `textspotting` purpose.

 **Request**
 ```bash